-Maybe your button-down shirts are starting to feel a little too snug or you’re stressing out about the imminent return of bathing suit season.
+Maybe your button-down shirts are starting to feel a little too snug or you’re stressing out about putting on your bathing suit this weekend.
 Whatever your motivation, you’re convinced that it’s time to make a change — but the thought of overhauling your diet makes you cringe.
 While losing weight ultimately comes down to eating less and moving more, you don’t necessarily have to deprive yourself when it comes to the diet part.
 Follow these five tips and the only thing you’ll be missing is that muffin top.

 1. Cheer up.

 Anyone who’s ever dived into a pint of ice cream after a late night at work knows a rough day can ruin the best intentions to eat healthfully.
 Now, a new study from the Journal of Consumer Psychology proves what many of us already suspected: Researchers found that people in good spirits were more apt to choose nutritious foods than those who were feeling down.
 “When we’re in a good mood, we tend to step back and see the big picture, so it’s easier to do something that’s in our long-term best interest,” says study co-author Meryl Gardner, Ph.D., an associate professor of marketing at the University of Delaware.
 “Being in a bad mood triggers a focus on what’s going on right around you, which means seeking immediate gratification — so it becomes all ‘hello, doughnut!'”

 Can’t convince yourself to see the sunny side of life at the moment?
 Gardner suggests gazing toward the future, and you don’t necessarily have to focus on a health goal.
 “In the supermarket, let your mind wander and think about what the store may look like in five years,” she says.
 “Or, as you’re considering what snack to have, think about what kind of junk foods may be the next big trend.”
 Looking ahead might help you put those immediate wants into perspective.

 2. Slow your pace.